-Thailand welcomes tourists after the pandemic with Monkey Festival
+Thailand welcomes tourists after the pandemic with the Monkey Festival.

 01/12/2021

-On November 28, thousands of people and hundreds of monkeys gathered in Thailand's Lopburi province to participate in the first Monkey Festival after the pandemic.
+On November 28th, thousands of people and hundreds of monkeys gathered in Lopburi province, Thailand, to participate in the first Monkey Festival since the pandemic.

-The Monkey Festival is a traditional festival of Lopburi province, held annually on the last Sunday of November with the purpose of honoring the monkeys in Lopburi, and expressing gratitude to the animals for their contribution to local tourism activities.
-Lopburi is one of the localities that attracts a large number of tourists in Thailand, because of the large number of monkeys in tourist attractions, Lopburi is also known as "Monkey Province"(rough translation: Monkey Province).
+The Monkey Festival is a traditional festival of Lopburi Province, held annually on the last Sunday of November to honor the monkeys of Lopburi and express gratitude to the animals for their contribution to local tourism.
+Lopburi is one of the most popular tourist destinations in Thailand, and due to the large number of monkeys in its tourist spots, it is also known as the "Monkey Province".(Temporary translation: Monkey Province).

-This is the first time in two years that the monkeys have been able to enjoy a bounty of fruits and vegetables donated by locals, as the 2020 festival was forced to be canceled due to the pandemic, CNN reported.
+According to CNN, this is the first time in two years that the monkeys have been able to enjoy an abundance of fruits and vegetables donated by locals, as the 2020 festival had to be canceled due to the pandemic.

 Loài khỉ Macaque tập trung tại bên ngoài ngôi đến Phra Prang Sam Yod trong Lễ hội Khỉ ở tỉnh Lopburi - một khu vực phía bắc Bangkok, vào ngày 28/11/2021. - Ảnh: AFP/Getty Images/Jack Taylor/

-Macaque monkeys gather outside Phra Prang Sam Yod temple during the Monkey Festival in Lopburi province, an area north of Bangkok, on November 28, 2021. - Photo: AFP/Getty Images/Jack Taylor/
+Macaque monkeys gather outside the Phra Prang Sam Yod temple during the Monkey Festival in Lopburi province – an area north of Bangkok, on November 28, 2021. - Photo: AFP/Getty Images/Jack Taylor/

-During the festival, visitors can witness the Macaque monkeys running freely, even making a bit of a ruckus outside the temples, with mischievous pranks like taking tourists' cameras or climbing on the management staff, and most of all, enjoying the gifts that the festival has left for them.
+During the festival, visitors can witness Macaque monkeys freely running and jumping, even becoming somewhat boisterous and mischievous outside the temples, engaging in playful antics such as snatching tourists' cameras or climbing on staff members, and most importantly, enjoying the gifts that the festival has left for them.

 Trang thông tin du lịch và phong cách sống Travellive+